Luther (TV series): Series 4 (2015)

 On 19 November 2014, it was announced that a two-episode special would be aired on the BBC in 2015.
 Filming began in March 2015 and ended April 2015.
 BBC Home Entertainment later confirmed that the Region 1 version of the Series 4 DVD would be released on 15 December 2015, coinciding with the air date of the fourth series.
 On 24 October 2015, BBC One confirmed via their Facebook page that series 4 of Luther would air in December 2015 on BBC One.

 In November 2015, it was announced that Luther was confirmed to air in the United States on BBC America for a three-hour one-night event on 17 December 2015.

 The first episode of the fourth series aired on BBC One on 15 December 2015.

 Series 5 (2019)

 The BBC announced a fifth series composed of four episodes on 12 June 2017.
 Filming started in early 2018.
 Ruth Wilson was confirmed to be returning as Alice Morgan for series five.
 Series 5 directed by Jamie Payne premiered on 1 January 2019, and was broadcast over consecutive nights through to 4 January.

 Film series (2023–present)

 In September 2021, Netflix announced a feature film continuation of Luther with Elba reprising his role and Cross writing.
-Andy Serkis and Cynthia Erivo also joined the cast.
+Andy Serkis and Cynthia Erivo also joined the cast, with Dermot Crowley reprising his role as Schenk.
 The film, Luther: The Fallen Sun, was released in select cinemas on 24 February 2023, before its streaming release on 10 March 2023, by Netflix.

-In November 2025, a second film was announced.
-Elba will reprise his role along with Ruth Wilson, whose character did not appear in the previous film.
+In November 2025, a second film, under the working title of Luther 3, was announced.
+Elba will reprise his roles along with Ruth Wilson, whose character did not appear in the previous film, and Crowley.